 Each year, graduate students in the MS in Applied Urban Science & Informatics degree partner with sponsors and CUSP faculty members to collaborate on a six-month project that seeks to address a critical urban issue or research problem.
-Project proposal applications for the 2022 program are now closed.
-Applications for 2023 will open in the fall.
+Project proposal applications for the 2023 program are now closed.

 How does it work?

 It all starts with a question.
 Do you have a research problem or data-driven project that you’d like a little help with?
 Do you need access to both data science skills and deep policy knowledge to find a scalable solution?
 CUSP accepts project proposals from sponsors such as government agencies, private companies, academic institutions, think tanks, NYU faculty members–anyone who is also on a mission to make cities more equitable, efficient, livable, and technologically advanced.
-If accepted into the program, sponsors are paired with a team of three to five graduate students and a CUSP faculty advisor to embark on a six-month project from early February through August.
-The timeline for the 2022 Capstone Program is as follows (subject to change):
+If accepted into the program, sponsors are paired with a team of three to five graduate students and a CUSP faculty advisor to embark on a six-month project spanning the spring and summer semesters.
+The timeline for the 2023 Capstone Program is as follows (subject to change):

-February 3, 2022: Meet and greet event with project sponsors, mentors, and students.
+November 14-18, 2022: Meet and greet events between project sponsors, mentors, and students (virtual meetings permitted).

-- Ties directly to the needs of the sponsor organization’s mission;
+- Ties directly to the needs of the sponsor organization as well as CUSP’s mission;

 - Identifies a discrete, tangible, and deliverable end product that can provide actionable insight;